Ashura protests: Violence

-Lolagar mosque in Tehran was set into fire by the "rioters", according to the State TV of Iran leading to death of "few" people in mosque.
-Security forces allegedly opened fire on the day of Ashura, the Shiite holy day "symbolically about justice", a day on which any kind of violence is forbidden.
-Security forces initially denied reports of deaths and the police chief, Azizollah Rajabzadeh, stated that the police had not been armed, however, state television later acknowledged fatalities.
-Although official sources in Iran denied involvement of security forces in killing of protesters, at least one amateur video shows, the security truck which was deliberately running over the protesters.
-Other evidence says that security forces were armed with guns and shot at protesters, including one amateur video showing a plainclothes security force directly shooting at protesters.
+Lolagar mosque in Tehran was set into fire by the protesters, according to the State TV of Iran, leading to the death of some people in the mosque.
+Security forces allegedly opened fire on the day of Ashura.
+Security forces initially denied reports of deaths and the police chief, Azizollah Rajabzadeh, stated that the police had not been armed; state television later acknowledged fatalities.
+Amateur video was produced which showed a security truck deliberately running over protesters.
+Security forces were armed with guns and shot at protesters.

-Vandalism was reported by the Iranian government, with Tehran's Safety Services saying that "Nine residential buildings, 9 vehicles, 7 shops, 2 banks and 3 power stations were set on fire."

 Arrests

-Among the hundreds of people arrested in the aftermath of the Ashura demonstrations area are prominent lawyers, journalists, clerics and politicians, as well as family members of prominent human rights activists and reformist politicians.
-Some notable people arrested in the aftermath of the protests include:
+Among the hundreds of people arrested in the aftermath of the Ashura demonstrations area were prominent lawyers, journalists, clerics and politicians, family members of prominent human rights activists and reformist politicians.
+These include: